mimiflynn/web-tech-basics/README.md

 - Show plain header and paragraph
 - Add button
-  - Show button with no finger pointer
+  - show button with no finger pointer
   - add `cursor: pointer` with css
 - Describe reason for show hide functionality... something about 'above the fold people dont read wall of text'
   - add hide class